 If the garment needs ironing, do it inside-out, preferably between two pieces of cloth.
 You shouldn't wet embroidery before ironing or use a steam iron.

-Both hats and backpacks can't be machine-washed, bleached, tumble-dried, ironed, and dry-cleaned.
+Hats can't be machine-washed, bleached, tumble-dried, ironed, and dry-cleaned.
 Read the manufacturer label carefully for any other instructions.

 Our White Glossy Mugs are microwave and dishwasher safe, but the print and coating will last longer if you hand-wash them.